 Catacomb - "Go full throttle through a mysterious cavern filled with crashed, sharp rocks and of course, the competition.
 Turn and hydro jump your way to victory, if you can."

-Castle Von Dany - "Journey to Scotland and take a watery romp through an abandon castle.
+Castle Von Dandy - "Journey to Scotland and take a watery romp through an abandon castle.
 Steer around the moat and ancient graveyard to victory."

 Damn The Torpedoes - "Damn The Torpedoes is a good introductory boat for racing.
 Although it is slower than most boats in speed and Mighty Hull activation time, it is the ideal for beginning racer."